 San Jose scored an early(ish) penalty, softly awarded (I'm still not sure what for) by the (slightly overweight?) referee and converted by top scorer Chris Wondolowski (otherwise anonymous).
 The away side barely threatened thereafter but looked, overall, the better and more organised team.
 They certainly had the two best players on show, IMO, in combative, Diego Forlan-lookalike striker Steven Lenhart and speedy winger Marvin Chavez.
 The Sounders huffed and puffed but, aside from one outstanding save near the end, the Earthquakes keeper had little to do.

 It is difficult (and possibly unfair) to compare, but I would estimate that the teams were of mid-table League One standard (with perhaps the best MLS teams able to compete in the Championship?).
-The Portland Timbers (managed by John Spencer and with Kris Boyd upfront) v Real Salt Lake (who comes up with these names?!) match we saw on TV the following night was much better entertainment, although this possibly had more to do with the fact that a lumberjack behind the goal took a chainsaw to a giant log every time the Timbers scored!
-My initial judgement re the league standard was backed up, later in the trip, when I caught some of the Montreal Impact v Toronto FC game on TV and Reggie Lambe – who was completely ineffectual for an ultimately-relegated Bristol Rovers side last season – assisted for the latter's consolation and was arguably their outstanding player.
+The Portland Timbers (managed by John Spencer and with Kris Boyd upfront) vs Real Salt Lake (who comes up with these names?!) match we saw on TV the following night was much better entertainment, although this possibly had more to do with the fact that a lumberjack behind the goal took a chainsaw to a giant log every time the Timbers scored!
+My initial judgement re the league standard was backed up, later in the trip, when I caught some of the Montreal Impact vs Toronto FC game on TV and Reggie Lambe – who was completely ineffectual for an ultimately-relegated Bristol Rovers side last season – assisted for the latter's consolation and was arguably their outstanding player.

 Enough of the negatives, back to the crowd.
 As aforementioned, they made some NOISE!
 Although heavily orchestrated - like in Germany - the flag/scarf-waving, pogo'ing, clapping and chanting seemed genuinely impassioned.
-They need a bit of work on a few nuances; spontaneous renditions of “dodgy keeper”, “the referee's a w@nker”, “is that all you take away” - at the (understandably) small travelling contingent from California - or the 'circus theme' ditty - when a player cocked up (although this would perhaps have been overused in this game!) - wouldn't have gone amiss, for example.
+They need a bit of work on a few nuances; spontaneous renditions of "Dodgy keeper", "The referee's a w@nker", "Is that all you take away?" - at the (understandably) small travelling contingent from California - or the circus theme ditty - when a player cocked up (although this would perhaps have been overused in this game!) - wouldn't have gone amiss, for example.
 I happily volunteer my services as Chant Consultant :-)

 As for the attendance, 38,458 was mightily impressive.
 I know that the Sounders are a storied and well-supported team, but I didn't realise to what extent; 64,140 apparently attended the final match of last season (Washington-native Kasey Keller's last game for the club) and their programme (which was free and packed full of decent content) illustrated that their average attendance would put them in the top five in Italy and Spain, and just below Chelsea in England.
 What can't speak, can't lie an' all that!